-If you're looking for the perfect basmati rice, look no further than this instant pot basmati rice recipe!
+If you're looking for the perfect basmati rice, look no further than this Indian basmati rice made in the an electric pressure cooker or instant pot.
 No more sticky, gluey, or clumpy bits, just fluffy grains that will make the best fried rice.
 You only need 2 ingredients and 30 minutes.
 Includes instructions for the stove top too!

 If you love rice like I do, check out this instant pot coconut jasmine rice for a creamy side dish.

 If you're into planning ahead, you can certainly meal prep instant pot basmati rice.
 Once cooked and cooled you can portion it out into your containers along with a good source of protein like chicken or fish, or a vegetarian option like this roasted broccoli.